berkayylmao/setting-up-sbrw/README.md

 If you encounter any issues, please report it [here](https://github.com/berkayylmao/setting-up-sbrw/issues) for the community to discuss.
 Give as much detail as possible.

 Any and all PRs are welcome.

-## Disclaimer

-I wrote this guide only to help people who didn't even know what to do with the code.
-I offer no support, so **please do not contact me asking for help/support**.